 One way to deal with the complications arising from an initially high inflation is to phase in inflation targeting gradually, making it more formal with increasing success on the disinflation front, as suggested by Masson et al. (1997).
-This is exactly the strategy that has been pursued by emerging market countries with initially high inflation (Mishkin, 2000b, and Mishkin and Savastano, 2000).
-For example, when Chile adopted inflation targeting in 1991 with inflation exceeding 20%, the inflation target was treated more as an official inflation projection rather than as a formal "hard" target (Morandé and Schmidt-Hebbel, 1997, 2000).
+This is exactly the strategy that has been pursued by emerging market countries with initially high inflation (Mishkin, 2000b, and Mishkin and Savastano 2000).10 For example, when Chile adopted inflation targeting in 1991 with inflation exceeding 20%, the inflation target was treated more as an official inflation projection rather than as a formal "hard" target (Morandé and Schmidt-Hebbel 1997, 2000, Morandé 2001).
 Over time, the central bank put greater emphasis on the price stability objective and with its success in both disinflating and meeting its inflation objectives, the public began to interpret those objectives as "hard" targets for which the central bank could be made accountable.
-Finally in May of 2000, the Central Bank of Chile began to issue an Inflation Report type document, with all the bells and whistles seen in similar documents in industrialized countries.
-For example, this Monetary Policy Report not only outlines developments on the inflation front and how the Bank intends to achieve its inflation target, but also includes inflation, output, and exchange rate forecasts, along with confidence intervals for these forecasts displayed in the famous "fan" charts pioneered by the Bank of England.
+Finally in May of 2000, the Central Bank of Chile began to issue an inflation report-type document, with all the bells and whistles seen in similar documents in industrialized countries.
+For example, this Monetary Policy Report not only outlines developments on the inflation front and how the Bank intends to achieve its inflation target, but also includes inflation and output forecasts, along with confidence intervals for these forecasts displayed in the famous "fan" charts pioneered by the Bank of England.

 Mexico also has been following a gradual approach to implementing inflation targeting.
-Senior officials of the Bank of Mexico recently characterized Mexico's monetary policy framework as being in "a transition period towards a clear-cut inflation targeting scheme" (Carstens and Werner, 1999).
+Senior officials of the Bank of Mexico recently characterized Mexico's monetary policy framework as being in "a transition period towards a clear-cut inflation targeting scheme" (Carstens and Werner 1999).
 For a number of years Mexico has made public an explicit inflation objective at the time the Minister of Finance submitted to Congress the government's economic program for the following year.
 The Bank of Mexico has increasingly put an emphasis on the inflation goal as the central objective of its monetary policy.
-In 1999, after annual inflation at 12.3% fell below the 13% target, for the first time, the central bank announced the 10% inflation target for the year.
+In 1999, after annual inflation at 12.3% fell below the 13% target, for the first time the central bank announced the 10% inflation target for the year 2000 before the Ministry of Finance submitted to Congress the economic program for the year.
 Starting in April of 2000, the Bank of Mexico has been issuing an Inflation Report, which documents what has been happening on the inflation front and how the Bank of Mexico intends to achieve its inflation objectives, but does not provide inflation and output forecasts.
 In its third Inflation Report, published in October 2000, the Bank of Mexico announced multi-year, annual targets, which converge to a long-run target of 3% to be reached by December 2003.

-&lt;sup>7It has even been a feature of the adoption strategy of industrialized countries, who adopted inflation targeting when inflation has been at rates less than 10% (Bernanke et al., 1999).
+10 It has even been a feature of the adoption strategy of industrialized countries, who adopted inflation targeting when inflation has been at rates less than 10% (Bernanke et al. 1999).